Malarkey asphalt shingles have a strong following among roofers, especially on the West Coast and in the Pacific North West.

-That said, most inspectors and adjusters find that Malarkey Class 3 (three-tab) and Class 4 (all others) shingles withstand impact from hail, falling branches and windblown debris when cheaper shingles crack.
+That said, most inspectors and adjusters find that Malarkey Class 3 (three-tab) and Class 4 (all others) shingles can withstand impact from most hail (up to two inches), falling branches and windblown debris when cheaper shingles crack.

 Malarkey backs its products with industry-leading warranties.
 The company stands behind some of its lines for 50+ years.

 All its architectural and designer series (details of each are below) are backed by a lifetime warranty on materials if the house is your primary residence and 35, 40 or 50 years of coverage if it isn’t.
 This is exceptional among asphalt shingles.